Skip to main content

 • Creates a dedicated database for all the DataOps runners named DATAOPS_RUNNER_DB

-• Creates a single compute pool name DATAOPS_RUNNER_COMPUTE_POOL for the runner service to run on.
+• Creates a single compute pool name DATAOPS_RUNNER_COMPUTE_POOL for all runner services to run on.

 • The instance type CPU_X64_S is our current recommended size.
 See working with compute pools for more detail.